ianthropos88/awscloud_web_app_Ch.1/README.md

 -> What will be the impact of it!

 1. Management of Change.
-2. Countries Ownership of the Process.
+2. Countries & Reional Ownership of the Process.
 3. Good Application from the database to the Production Sites.

 #### ✔️ Measures: KPIs & Benefits ####